gouveaguilherme/gouveaguilherme/README.md

 ## Hello, welcome to my GitHub!

 ### About Me
 - UX/UI Designer with experience building layouts and prototypes for websites, ecommerces and SaaS platforms.
 I love to help simplify the complex, work on big problems, and solving them through creative solutions.
-I'm currently studying programming to become a Software Engineer..
+I'm currently studying programming to become a Software Engineer.

 <!--- - 👨🏻‍🎓 Student at (NOME DO CURSO QUE EU PASSAR) in (NOME DA INSTITUIÇÃO), currently in my first year. -->